markuspirke/markuspirke.de/content/about.en.md

 I'm currently pursuing a PhD in astroparticle physics at the Erlangen Centre for Astroparticle Physics.
 My main interests lie in gamma-ray astrophysics, software development (with a fondness for the Julia programming language), and teaching physics.

-Alongside my research, I'm training as a system administrator — a hands-on role that keeps things interesting.
-I'm also passionate about smart home technologies in my spare time.
+Alongside my research, I support our institute as an aspiring system administrator.
+And whenever everything becomes a bit too much, I head for the mountains — whether it’s mountaineering in the high peaks of Switzerland or leisurely hiking in the foothills.

-And when things get a bit too much, I head for the mountains — ideally in Switzerland.
+Connected to my love for the mountains is a second passion of mine, one that’s directly tied to the changes in the Alpine ecosystem: climate physics.
+In the Alps, the effects of human-caused climate change are clearly noticeable, as the impacts are unfortunately much more pronounced here than the global average.
+That’s one of the reasons why I spend much of my free time engaged with this topic and the related issue of the energy transition toward renewable energy sources.